 At the end of the day, the only truly accurate test is one that is done in a medical laboratory, administered by professionals.
 The only downsides to this are inconvenience, possible expense, or lack of availability, depending on your health insurance — but that’s a whole different ballgame.
 Even if you do have to shell out some cash and the time to make the trip to the lab, it will be more than worth it to confirm if you indeed have an iodine deficiency or thyroid disorder.
 Your entire quality of life could be at stake and easily remediable!

 Talk to your doctor about getting a TSH thyroid test, particularly if you’ve already “failed” one of the 4 previous iodine deficiency tests.
-You will be best off working with a knowledgeable medical professional to death with a potential thyroid disorder.
+You will be best off working with a knowledgeable medical professional to deal with a potential thyroid disorder.